mbarsacchi/mixtureDP/README.md

 # Description
-Class for performing mixture model over a set of VAFs.
+Class for performing mixture model over a set of successes.
 The algorithm implements a mixture of binomial distribution, with Dirichlet Process prior having beta distribution as base distribution.
 Furthermore a beta distribution can be selected as prior over the parameter alpha.